bartekpacia/bartekpacia/README.md

 I'm Bartek and I live in Europe, in southern Poland.

-I've just graduated from high-school and will study Computer Science at Silesian University of Technology.
+I've recently graduated from high-school and will study Computer Science at [Silesian University of Technology](https://www.polsl.pl/en).
 I also work as Flutter developer at [LeanCode](https://leancode.co).

 Here's some quick info about me: